ellieeadington/sei66-project01/readme.md

     }
   }
   ```

-### I then finalised my user stories:
- <a href="https://docs.google.com/spreadsheets/d/1jpsbb1sNimso9Y1-Ci903mLQZCGnRS81w8l61reBdIY/edit?usp=sharing">Linked here</a>

-### Checking if the game has ended:
+### Checking if the game has ended

 > First I created a gameOver popup and gave it a z-index of -1.

-  > Next I created a function that would display the popup with the correct info in once a game had ended:
+Next I created a function that would display the popup with the correct info in once a game had ended:

   ``` js
   function gameOver() {